 DR. RALF MORENO GARCIA: I resort to different methods.
 Meditation has helped me a lot.
 Any spiritual practice that you may have will help.
 Also, having the support of your friends and family is very helpful.
 Understanding that as human beings, we all experience good and bad moments.
 Also, swimming relaxes me and it is good for your health.

 What made you go into this line of work?

 DR. RALF MORENO GARCIA: It is rewarding but it is also hard and painful at times.

 Why did you choose this specifically?

-DR. RALF MORENO GARCIA: I started working as a doctor for two reasons: 1) I loved science as a kid (I still do), with a particular interest in biology; and 2) Helping others is one of the most rewarding actions one can do, and gives a sense of purpose in life.
+DR. RALF MORENO GARCIA: I started working as a doctor for two reasons: 1) I loved science as a kid (I still do), with a particular interest in biology.
+2) Helping others is one of the most rewarding actions one can do and gives a sense of purpose in life.

 How can we better support health care workers?

 DR. RALF MORENO GARCIA: You can support health care workers in many ways.
 As a kid, listen to your parents’ advice — for example, eat your vegetables, be careful when you cross the street, etc. By doing so, you will avoid dangerous and risky situations, you will be healthy and you will make all of us (health care workers) happy because you remain healthy.
 When you go to the doctor or any other health care worker, listen to their advice too.